-Building Duck ‘n Run trail in 2019
+Building Duck ‘n Run trail

 Last week the Department of Lands and Forestry inspected Duck’n Run, part of West Pine trail, and the Run bridge.
 Except for a few details, trails are now good to go.
 MRWA will install a few caution signs at DLF request, and will open up some sight-lines that we think are important now that shrubs have leafed out.
 Paperwork for the Bridge needs to be finalized on our end, but hopefully that is not a major delay.